-They cannot ask about your ESA’s training or its performance in certain tasks like service animals.
+They cannot ask about your ESA’s training or its performance in managing your mental health condition.

-Also can’t demand any fees or deposit for accommodating for your emotional support animal.
+Also can’t demand any fees or deposit for accommodating your emotional support animal.

-Lastly, they cannot refuse your admission on the accounts that their insurance doesn’t cover a breed or animal weight.
+Lastly, they cannot refuse your admission on the accounts that their insurance doesn’t cover the breed or weight of the animal.

-No, Joseph’s landlord failed to handle the request correctly.
-The landlord cannot charge him with a pet deposit for his ESA because it is not a pet, but rather an emotional support dog by law and is medically required for his emotional condition.
-Furthermore, the landlord cannot ask for any kind of proof that the animal is trained.
+Not only this, but the lanlord is also required to provide a decent accomodation with proper housing amenities.
+This means that the landlord must handle ESA requests properly.
+The landlord cannot charge the ESA owner with a pet deposit for his ESA because it is not a pet, but rather an emotional support animal by law and is medically required for his emotional condition.
+Furthermore, the landlord cannot ask for proof of ESA training.

-Lastly, emotional support animals need not necessary be dogs they can also be other animals, such as cats or rabbits and various other species.
+Lastly, emotional support animals need not necessary be dogs they can also be other animals (domesticated animals), such as cats, rabbits and various other species.

 According to federal ESA animal laws, if anyone fails to comply to accommodate an emotionally impaired individual, he can be sued and booked for violation.
 This can be taken as discrimination against the disabled which is taken very seriously by the U.S Justice Department.

-Generally, people fail to comply with the ESA dog laws because they are unaware of their existence.
+Generally, people fail to comply with the ESA laws because they are unaware of the various nuances associated with emotional support animals.
 Although if any tenant feels to have suffered discrimination from their landlord, they can report him to the U.S. Justice Department.

-These laws are not subjected to just dogs but cover all other pets that qualify for an emotional support animal.
+These laws are not subject to just dogs but cover all other pets that qualify as emotional support animals.